T32 ITCB mentors

 Massey Associate Director, Translational Research

 Dr. Grant currently serves as co-leader of the Developmental Therapeutics research program at Massey.
 He has sustained long-standing NCI funding for studies examining the mechanisms of action of targeted agents in hematologic malignancies, many of which have been translated into early-phase trials in these diseases.
-He has trained a variety of undergraduate and medical students, as well as Ph.D.s, M.D.s, Ph.D. candidates and postdoctoral fellows, several of whom have gone on to pursue independent academic investigative careers.
-Trainees working with Dr. Grant will gain expertise in the molecular pharmacology of targeted anti-neoplastic agents and may participate in studies examining approaches to circumventing drug resistance in multiple myeloma, a phenomenon prevalent in African-American patients.
+He has trained a variety of undergraduate and medical students, as well as Ph.D., M.D. and Ph.D. candidates and postdoctoral fellows, several of whom have gone on to pursue independent academic investigative careers.
+Trainees working with Dr. Grant will gain expertise in the molecular pharmacology of targeted anti-neoplastic agents and may participate in studies examining approaches to circumventing drug resistance in multiple myeloma.

 Hisashi Harada, Ph.D.